 Goggles with interchangeable lenses

-As we said earlier, ski goggles with interchangeable lenses are a good alternative if you don’t want to (or can't) buy two different goggles or a photochromic one.
+As we said earlier, ski goggles with interchangeable lenses are a good alternative if you don’t want to (or can't) buy two different pair of goggles or a photochromic one.
 Different options are available depending on the brands: levers, pivots, clippers or magnets, the choice is yours!

 Frameless goggles are commonly featured in this category since the absence of frame makes it easier to swap lenses on the spot.